Hob (video game)

-Hob is an action-adventure game developed and published by Runic Games for Windows and PS4 in September 2017.
-It is set in a science-fiction world filled with bizarre wildlife, over-grown architecture, and unknown machinery.
+Hob is an action-adventure game developed and published by Runic Games.
+It was originally released for Microsoft Windows and PlayStation 4 on September 26, 2017.
+An enhanced port developed by Panic Button was released in 2019 for the Nintendo Switch.
+It is the last game developed by Runic Games before their dissolution.
+It is set in a science-fiction world filled with bizarre wildlife, over-grown architecture, and arcane machinery.

 Gameplay

 Hob's gameplay centers around two main components: exploration and combat.

 Exploration

 When the game starts, the player is only able to access a small area.
 As the game progresses, the player solves puzzles and unlocks powers that open up more areas of the map.

 Combat

 The core of Hob's simple combat system is made up of four main actions: quick sword attack, slow punch attack, slower charge attack, and roll.
 Throughout the game the player can unlock more advanced combat maneuvers, such as a ground-slam attack and a deployable shield.
 Many of these maneuvers use up energy, which recharges at a slow rate.
 The player can also find items throughout the world that increase their default damage, maximum health, and maximum energy.